backdrop-contrib/slick/README.txt

 more by configuring the "Cache" value per slick instance.

 Ditch all the slick logic to cached bare HTML:
-1. Persistent: the stale content will persist (kept/ displayed) till the next cron runs, best for static contents where freshness is no use, such as logo, team, profile video, more permanent home slideshows, etc.
+1. Persistent: the cached content will persist (be displayed) till the next cron runs, best for static contents where freshness is no use, such as logo, team, profile video, more permanent home slideshows, etc.
 2. Any number: slick is expired (detached from cached contents) by the selected